The pure $Y=X^{d}$ truncated moment problem: Introduction.

 In the classical literature TKMP has been solved concretely in terms of positive Hankel matrices when $K$ is the real line, the half-line $[0,+\infty)$, or the closed interval $[a,b]$ (cf.\ \cite{ST,cf1991}).
 For the case when $K$ is a planar curve $p(x,y) = 0$ with $\deg p \le 2$, TKMP has been solved concretely in terms of moment matrix extensions (see Theorem \ref{degree2} below, \cite{cf2002,cf2004,cf2005a,f2}).
 In \cite{f1} moment matrix extensions are used to concretely solve the truncated moment problem for $y=x^{3}$ and to solve (in a less concrete sense) truncated moment problems on curves of the form $ y = g(x)$ and $yg(x) = 1$ ($g \in \mathbb{R}[x]$).
 More recently, several authors have intensively studied TKMP on certain planar curves of higher degree, using moment matrix extensions and a ``reduction of degree" technique to improve and extend the results of \cite{f1} (cf.\ \cite{z1,z2,z3,z4,yz}).
 We also note that for closed planar sets $K$ that are merely semi-algebraic, such as the closed unit disk, very little is known concerning concrete solutions to TKMP (cf.\ \cite{cf2000}).

 The results cited just above do not provide concrete solutions to TKMP for planar curves of the form $y=x^d$ $(d\geq 4)$.
 The aim of this note is to illustrate how the core variety, described in Theorem \ref{cvt}, can be used to study TKMP for $K = \Gamma$, the planar curve $y=x^{d}$ ($d\ge 1$), when the associated moment matrix $M_n(\beta)$ is \textit{$(y-x^d)$-pure}, i.e., the column dependence relations in $M_n(\beta)$ are precisely those that can be derived from the column relation $Y=X^d$ by \textit{recursiveness} and linearity (see just below for terminology and notation).
-In Sections 2 and 3 we develop a core variety framework for studying TKMP in the $(y - x^{d})$-pure case, and in Theorem \ref{Jmeasure} we present general {necessary and }sufficient conditions for $\Gamma$-representing measures {in terms of positivity and recursiveness properties of the associated \textit{core matrix}}.
-In particular, if the core matrix is positive definite, then the core variety is the entire curve $y=x^d$.
-In Section 4 (Theorem \ref{y=x3}) we apply Theorem \ref{Jmeasure} and core variety methods to present necessary and sufficient conditions for representing measures in the $(y - x^{3})$--pure truncated moment problem.
-An equivalent version of this result was first proved in \cite{f1} (see Theorem \ref{f1thm} below).
-The proof in \cite{f1} entailed a lengthy construction involving flat extensions; the new core variety proof is short and more transparent.
-In Section 5 (Theorem \ref{thm:test-1-for-rm}), for the $(y-x^d)$--pure truncated moment problem with $d\geq 4$, we prove a concrete sufficient condition for the core variety to be finite, and also a concrete sufficient condition for the nonexistence of representing measures.
-In Section 6 we present concrete necessary and sufficient conditions for representing measures in the $(y-x^4)$--pure truncated moment problem.
-The proof of Theorem \ref{thm:y=x4} combines core variety results with an approach adapted from \cite{z1} involving positive completions of partially defined Hankel matrices. {Finally, we demonstrate by an example that in the $(y-x^4)$-pure case the core variety can be finite, with a unique representing measure, something that cannot occur in the $(y-x^d)$-pure truncated moment problem for $d<4$.}
+The core variety of $\beta$ coincides with the union of supports of all representing measures for $\beta$, and in Section \ref{Section 2} we develop a core variety framework for studying TKMP in the $(y - x^{d})$-pure case.
+In Theorem \ref{Jmeasure} we prove that $\beta$ has a representing measure if and only if $C$, the partially defined \textit{core matrix} for $\beta$, admits a positive semidefinite, recursively generated completion $C[A]$.
+The core variety of $\beta$ coincides with the entire curve $y=x^{d}$ if and only if there exists positive definite completion $C[A]$.
+In the remaining case of a measure, it is unique, with support a finite subset of $\Gamma$.
+In Section \ref{Section 4} we apply the results of Section \ref{Section 2} to compute the core variety of $\beta$ in the $(y-x^{3})$-pure truncated moment problem (see Theorem \ref{y=x3}); this result subsumes a result of \cite{f1} which used a lengthy flat extension construction to give a necessary and sufficient condition for the existence of a representing measure.